Dynamic network visualization methods explored

 After much debate, design and development, we settled on a hybrid approach combining small multiples, animation, area plots, histograms and a time slider.

-We think we landed on a design that is clear, clean and intuitive.
+We landed on a design that’s clear, clean and intuitive.
 Users can view network and sub-network trends in a single component, with simple controls for filtering and navigation:

 Time bar controls